 |Shaik||Salman||Industrial Doctoral Student|

-Clock Synchronization in Integrated TSN-EtherCAT Networks (Sep 2020) Daniel Bujosa Mateu, Daniel Hallmans, Mohammad Ashjaei, Alessandro Papadopoulos, Julián Proenza , Thomas Nolte The 25th International Conference on Emerging Technologies and Factory Automation (ETFA2020)
+The Effects of Clock Synchronization in TSN Networks with Legacy End-Stations (Sep 2022) Daniel Bujosa Mateu, Andreas Johnsson, Mohammad Ashjaei, Alessandro Papadopoulos, Julián Proenza , Thomas Nolte International Conference on Emerging Technologies and Factory (ETFA'2022)